Yaytay/streaming-xlsx-writer/README.md

 6. Call close to end the XLSX document.
 7. Call close to close the OutputStream.

-It is recommended that try-with-resources be used for closing the XlsxWriter and the OutputStream if possible.
+It is recommended that try-with-resources be used for closing the XlsxWriter and the OutputStream if possible - though given the intended use as the sink in an asynchronous stream this probably won't be possible.

+Do not use the colours or fonts from the sample below, they hurt the eyes.

 ```java
     String[] DAYS_OF_WEEK = {"Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"};